Updated: Jul 18

 How To Keep Your Blocks Straight While Piecing.

 I want to tell you a bit about my friend Linda Dynan.

 Linda spends many hours volunteering for Quilts of Valor She lives in a small community, Battle Lake, in northern Minnesota.

 We all have people that we go to for advice and my friend Linda Dynan is one of those people.
-She is my go to person when I have a sewing problem.
+She is my go-to person when I have a sewing problem.
 She is talented and a great teacher.
-While she was here New Year's she gave me this great tip.
+While she was here on New Year's she gave me this great tip.

 Linda showed me this great way to keep your blocks straight when piecing.
 I think it's rather ingenious.